Smiggus/LEAN_External_DataVendors/ReadMe.md

 This Jupyter notebook is designed to test and demonstrate the functionality of the Databento API.
 It includes examples of how to fetch and process data using the API.

 ### `lean_converter.ipynb`
 This Jupyter notebook is designed to convert data fetched from the Databento API into a format that is compatible with LEAN.
-It includes examples of how to clean and format the data for use in the algorithmic trading engine.
+It includes examples of how to clean and format the data for use in the algorithmic trading engine for local backtesting.

 ## Scripts
 ### `databento_pipe.py`